THIS POLICY APPLIES TO ALL UNIVERSITY OF SOUTHERN CALIFORNIA STUDENTS, FACULTY AND STAFF

 2. Policy Purpose

-The purpose of the Face Covering Policy is to protect and support the health and safety of the USC community, including the University’s faculty, staff, students, visitors, and patients, and to reduce the risk of transmission of Covid-19.
+The purpose of the Face Covering Policy is to protect and support the health and safety of the University of Southern California (“USC”) community, including the university’s faculty, staff, students, visitors, and patients, and to reduce the risk of transmission of Covid-19.

 3. Scope and Application

-This policy applies to faculty, staff, and students while they are physically present on-campus at the University.
+This policy applies to faculty, staff, students and other persons while they are physically present on-campus at the university.

 To the extent this policy or any part thereof conflicts with a provision of an applicable collective bargaining agreement the latter shall supersede and control.